 A critical factor in preventing greenhouse disease is proper management of humidity levels.
 Many pathogens require high humidity levels and the resulting water on the surfaces of the plant in order to attack plants.
 Keeping humidity levels in the greenhouse low is a crucial tool growers have for preventing disease outbreaks.

-DryGair offers dehumidification solutions for greenhouse conditions.
-This system extracts excess humidity from the greenhouse air, circulates the air uniformly throughout the greenhouse to prevents the formation of wet microclimates, and provides the optimum conditions to prevent humidity diseases and the consequences they entail.
-This is an energy efficient solution targeted at preventing disease before it can even get started.
+DryGair offers dehumidification solutions for greenhouses and closed growing facilities.
+The system extracts excess humidity from the greenhouse and circulates the air uniformly throughout the space, to prevent the formation of wet microclimates and provide the optimal conditions to prevent humidity diseases.
+This is an energy efficient solution targeted at preventing disease before it can develop.

 Greenhouse growers have the power to create the environment that they want within their facility.
 A knowledge of the pathogen biology, interactions between the pathogen-host-and environment, and the tools available at hand give the grower an upper advantage when it comes to disease management.
 Breaking the triangle is the key to preventing disease, and producing healthy, high-quality crops.